Definite fillings of lens spaces: Rigid linear lattices

+In order to complete the proof of the lemma, we used the GAP computer algebra system \cite{GAP} to enumerate all possible embeddings of the five configurations \eqref{item:computer1}--\eqref{item:computer5}.
+One finds that there are 14 embeddings to consider and in each of these embeddings the subgraph given by $v_1, v_2, v_3, v_4$ has a standard embedding.
+In particular, this implies that the subgraph given by $v_1, v_2, v_3, v_4$ is rigid, since it implies that no nonstandard embedding of these vertices can extend to an embedding of $\Gamma$.
+For further details see Appendix~\ref{sec:computer} and Lemma~\ref{lem:computer1}, in particular. \end{proof}

-\begin{defn} A \emph{chain of twos} in $\Gamma$ is a maximal connected subgraph $v_1, \dots, v_k$ such that each vertex $v_i$ has weight two and $k\geq 2$.
-Here maximality means that it is not contained in any larger connected subgraph consisting entirely of vertices of weight two. \end{defn} The following remark regarding the existence of chains of twos will be useful. \begin{rem} Let $\Gamma$ be a disjoint union of linear plumbings satisfying the Working Conditions and let $v$ be a vertex with degree $d(v)=2$.
-If $v$ has weight $w(v)=2$, then $v$ is contained in a chain of twos.
-This is a consequence of Conditions~\ref{it:largeweight} and \ref{it:long_chain}.
-In particular, a vertex of with $w'(v)=0$ is always contained in a chain of twos.
-If $w(v)>2$, then $v$ is adjacent to a nontrivial chain of twos, since one of the vertices adjacent to $v$ must have adjusted weight $w'=0$ by Condition~\ref{it:3adjacent}. \end{rem}
+\begin{defn} A \emph{chain of twos} in a plumbing graph $\Gamma$ is a maximal connected subgraph $v_1, \dots, v_k$ such that each vertex $v_i$ has weight two and $k\geq 2$.
+Here maximality means that it is not contained in any larger connected subgraph consisting entirely of vertices of weight two. \end{defn}

+The following lemma shows that there are typically many chains of twos in a plumbing graph satisfying the Working Conditions. \begin{lem} Let $\Gamma$ be a disjoint union of linear plumbing graphs satisfying the Working Conditions and let $v$ be a vertex of $\Gamma$ with degree $d(v)=2$.
+Then either $v$ is contained in a chain of twos or $v$ is adjacent to a chain of twos. \end{lem} \begin{proof} First observe that for any vertex $u$ with adjusted weight $w'(u)=0$, Condition~\ref{it:long_chain} implies that $u$ is contained in a chain of twos.
+Thus if $w'(v)=0$, then we conclude immediately that $v$ is contained in a chain of twos.
+On the other hand, if $w'(v)\geq 1$, then Condition~\ref{it:3adjacent} implies that $v$ is adjacent to a vertex $u$ with adjusted weight $w'(u)=0$.
+This vertex $u$ is contained in a chain of twos as before. \end{proof}

 The following lemma will play an essential role in the induction procedure.